bsmth/content/files/en-us/web/svg/reference/attribute/display/index.md

 ---
-title: display
+title: SVG display attribute
+short-title: display
 slug: Web/SVG/Reference/Attribute/display
 page-type: svg-attribute
 browser-compat: svg.global_attributes.display
 sidebar: svgref
 ---

-The **`display`** attribute lets you control the rendering of graphical or container elements.
+The SVG **`display`** attribute lets you control the rendering of graphical or container elements.

 A value of `display="none"` indicates that the given element and its children will not be rendered.
 Any value other than `none` or `inherit` indicates that the given element will be rendered by the browser.